-How to Help Interns Fit In: 6 Tips for Making Interns Part of the Team
+6 Tips For Making Interns Part of the Team - Employer Resources

 As an employer, a lot of attention is paid to properly setting up an internship program, selecting the right interns, and making sure they are suitably trained.
 But one aspect that is often forgotten is ensuring that interns fit in and feel like they’re part of the team.